ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 __Figure:__ *It's still the two-stage approach, but with some minor changes: (1) instead of a typical CNN, we use a GAN, (2) instead of having a separate process for VQ, we learn the codebook right away.*
 {: style="text-align: center; margin: 1.5em"}

-In the next section, will talk more about GANs and how the authors trained them to learn the codebook right away.
+In the next section, we'll talk more about GANs and how the authors trained them to learn the codebook right away.
 In addition, we'll also discuss sliding attention and how it affects Transformer training.